 Figure 3.
 Necrotic (dead) tissue on the leaf tip.
-(Credit: Geoffrey Denny, Mississippi State University)
+(Credit: Geoffrey Denny)

-Figure 3.
-Necrotic (dead) tissue on the leaf tip.
-(Credit: Geoffrey Denny, Mississippi State University)
+Figure 4.
+A sweet gum leaf exhibiting interveinal chlorosis.
+(Credit: Geoffrey Denny)

 The dichotomous key can be used to aid in the visual diagnosis of common nutrient deficiencies in plants when symptoms present first in old leaves (Figure 5) or new leaves (Figure 6).
 Once a nutrient deficiency symptom has been identified, corrective actions, such as applying fertilizers or lime, can be taken.
 Before fertilizers are applied to the soil, a soil test should be completed to determine the nutrient status and pH of the soil.
-This is important because when soil pH is too acidic, elements such as K, Ca and Mg may exist in a chemical form that plant roots cannot absorb even if these elements are present in sufficient amounts.
+This is important because when soil pH is too acidic, elements such as K, Ca, and Mg may exist in a chemical form that plant roots cannot absorb, even if these elements are present in sufficient amounts.

-Similarly, Fe, Mn, Zn and B exist in forms that are unavailable to plants at alkaline pH.
+Similarly, Fe, Mn, Zn, and B exist in forms that are unavailable to plants at alkaline pH.
 Under these circumstances, a simple soil test can prevent the application of excess fertilizers and thereby reduce the risk of plant or environmental degradation.
 Also, it can identify situations where foliar fertilizer applications may be more effective than soil applications.

 Figure 5.
 Guide to visual diagnosis of common essential plant nutrient deficiencies for symptoms that appear first in old leaves.
-(Credit: Geoffrey Denny, Mississippi State University)
+(Credit: Geoffrey Denny)

 Figure 6.
 Guide to visual diagnosis of common essential plant nutrient deficiencies for symptoms that appear first in new leaves.
-(Credit: Geoffrey Denny, Mississippi State University)
+(Credit: Geoffrey Denny)